 Although there are no serious disadvantages of using a copper condenser, still there are few disadvantages of copper:

-Expensive: Though copper condenser is more efficient than the aluminum condenser, copper is expensive than aluminum; not everyone can afford it as money matter a lot.
-It is the primary reason that aluminum is more preferred by the manufacturers.
+Expensive: Though copper condenser is more efficient than aluminum condenser, copper is expensive than aluminum; not everyone can afford it as money matter a lot.
+It is the primary reason that aluminum is more preferred by manufacturers.
 However, an AC has become a necessity of today’s life; for every homeowner, the capital cost of their investment also matters.

 Material Quality: Aluminum is easy to work on as it is a ductile metal and can be easily extruded.
 Aluminum is easy to bend.
-Hence, it can be shaped in any form whether tabular form or other without much efforts.
-Furthermore, material consumed in the manufacturing of aluminum condenser is three times less than metal consumed in the manufacturing of copper condenser with the same specification.
+Hence, it can be shaped in any form whether tabular form or other without much effort.
+Furthermore, the material consumed in the manufacturing of aluminum condenser is three times less than the metal consumed in the manufacturing of copper condenser with the same specification.
 It will further enhance the manufacturing cost of a copper condenser.